-• Connect the Testing Station to the DUT.
-Allow the DUT to start a Discovery Session. • After receiving the first Login Request from the DUT with SessionType=Discovery, the Testing Station should transmit a Login Response with the following keys, each with a valid value: MaxConnections, InitialR2T, ImmediateData, MaxBurstLength, FirstBurstLength, MaxOutstandingR2T, DataPDUInOrder, DataSequenceInOrder.
+- Connect the Testing Station to the DUT.
+Allow the DUT to start a Discovery Session. - After receiving the first Login Request from the DUT with SessionType=Discovery, the Testing Station should transmit a Login Response with the following keys, each with a valid value: MaxConnections, InitialR2T, Immediate Data, MaxBurstLength, FirstBurstLength, MaxOutstandingR2T, DataPDUInOrder, DataSequenceInOrder.

-\cdot The DUT should not drop the connection.
-The DUT is expected to respond to the keys with either a valid response value, or Irrelevant.
+• The DUT should not drop the connection.
+The DUT is expected to respond to the keys 'Irrelevant'.